Dónde Están los Ladrones?: Accolades

-At the 41st Annual Grammy Awards in 1999, Dónde Están Los Ladrones? received a nomination for Best Latin Rock/Alternative Album, which went to Sueños Líquidos by Maná.
-At the 11th Annual Lo Nuestro Awards in the same year, the recording won the Lo Nuestro Award for Pop Album of the Year in a tie with Sueños Líquidos.
-At the 1999 Billboard Latin Music Award, it won Pop Album of the Year by a Female Artist, and El Premio de la Gente for Female Pop Artist or Group at the Ritmo Latino Music Awards in the same year.
-Dónde Están los Ladrones? won in the category of Best Pop Album by a Female Artist at the 1999 Premios Globo.
-The record was recognized as Latin Album of the Year at the 2000 Premios Gardel.
-In the updated edition for The 500 Greatest Albums of All Time published in 2020 by American magazine Rolling Stone, the album ranked at number 496 and is described as a "stellar globetrotting dance-rock set, which blends sounds from Colombia, Mexico, and her father's native Lebanon."
+At the 41st Annual Grammy Awards in 1999, Dónde Están Los Ladrones? received a nomination for Best Latin Rock/Alternative Album.
+At the 11th Annual Lo Nuestro Awards in the same year, it won the Lo Nuestro Award for Pop Album of the Year in a tie with Sueños Líquidos by Maná.
+Also in 1999, at the Billboard Latin Music Awards, it won Pop Album of the Year by a Female Artist, and El Premio de la Gente for Female Pop Artist or Group at the Ritmo Latino Music Awards.
+The record won in the category of Best Pop Album by a Female Artist at the 1999 Premios Globo.
+It was recognized as Latin Album of the Year at the 2000 Premios Gardel.
+In the updated 500 Greatest Albums of All Time published in 2020 by Rolling Stone, it ranked at number 496 as the only rock en español on the list and was described as a "stellar globetrotting dance-rock set, which blends sounds from Colombia, Mexico, and her father's native Lebanon."